begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 You can obtain similar functionality via the [READSEQ](#READSEQ)/ [WRITESEQ](#WRITESEQ) statement, which can be used to read/write, characters a line at a time from a file.

+### NOTE

+We have to explicitly create the output file if it doesn’t exist (we didn’t have to with WRITESEQ, for example, under *prime* emulation).

+### EXAMPLE

+    * Create a file with random name and write to it V.ID = ''
+       FOR V.J = 1 TO 8
+          V.RND = RND(26) + 65
+          V.ID := CHAR(V.RND)        ;* A...Z
+       NEXT V.J
+       V.ID := '.txt'
+       OPENSEQ '.', V.ID TO  F.FILE.OUT THEN
+          WEOFSEQ F.FILE.OUT  ;* truncate the file
+       END ELSE  ;* will have to create - WRITEBLK wouldn't do that CREATE F.FILE.OUT ELSE
+             CRT 'FILE CREATION FAILURE'
+             STOP
+          END
+       END
+       V.BUFFER = 'LINE 1' : CHAR(10) : 'LINE 2' : CHAR(10) : 'LINE 3'
+       WRITEBLK V.BUFFER TO F.FILE.OUT ELSE
+          CRT 'WRITE ERROR'
+          STOP
+       END
+       CRT 'File ' : V.ID :  ' created'
+       CLOSESEQ F.FILE.OUT
+       STOP
+    END

 <a name="WRITELIST"/>